KDE/documentation-docs-kdenlive-org/compositing/compositions/alpha_operations.rst

 Alpha Operations
 ----------------

-The **Alpha_** composition types require an alpha channel in the clips on the blend and base track.
-This can be achieved by using effects from the :doc:`/effects_and_filters/video_effects/alpha_mask_keying` effects category.
+The **Alpha Operations** composition types require an alpha channel in the clips on the blend and base track.
+If the clips do not have an :doc:`alpha channel </compositing/alpha_channels>`, you can add one by using effects from the :doc:`/effects_and_filters/video_effects/alpha_mask_keying` effects category.

 .. container:: clear-both